2025 LIFO Opportunities & Strategies Guide

 • IRS safe harbor method & has grown exponentially in popularity over the last three years

-• Con: Prior to pandemic, created less inflation & tax deferral than ALM
+• Con: Prior to pandemic, created less inflation & tax benefit than ALM

 Inflation Measurement Source: Best practices